Timothy G. Baxter

 MacFarlane holds a bachelor’s degree from Babson College and an MBA from Duke University.
 He lives in the New York City area.

 Patti H. Ongman

-In January 2015, Patti Ongman was promoted to chief merchandise planning officer.
+In January 2015, Patti Ongman was promoted to Macy's chief planning officer.
 In this role, she is responsible for centralized merchandise planning and assortment allocations by store, as well as the district/region merchandise planning structure and function that supports the signature My Macy’s localization strategy.
+Ongman also is responsible for financial planning.
 Previously, Ongman was executive vice president for omnichannel strategy.
-Before that, she served for more than three years as executive vice president and general merchandise manager for handbags, accessories and intimate apparel and two years as executive vice president and general planning manager for cosmetics and shoes.
+Before that, she served for more than three years as executive vice president and general merchandise manager for handbags, accessories and intimate apparel, and for two years as executive vice president and general planning manager for cosmetics and shoes.
 Ongman joined Macy’s in 1979 as a sales manager at Davison’s in Atlanta and has served in a wide variety of roles across multiple families of business, including as a general merchandise manager for ready-to-wear at Macy’s West and Macy’s Northwest, regional vice president at Macy’s Home Store and store manager at Macy’s West.